mike-cook-projects/tagger/README.md

-tagger
+Tagger
 ======

-Experiment creating a depth-of-field effect for tagging images
+Experiment creating a depth-of-field effect for tagging images.